 For Malaysian women, coming home to Malaysia is more complicated and expensive if their spouse is foreign and if their children were born overseas than for a Malaysian man.
 Under Malaysian law, Malaysian mothers cannot pass their citizenship to their overseas-born child, a right only Malaysian men have, for now.
 Only children born in Malaysia to Malaysian mothers get automatic citizenship.

 "The fact that if the women are married to a foreigner and they give birth abroad - that child is not entitled to Malaysian citizenship - would probably be a driving factor that keeps them out of the country and stops them from coming back.

-"This is because of the discrimination they experienced in their own country," said Suriani.
+This is because of the discrimination they experienced in their own country," said Suriani.

 She is one of the litigants in the landmark Family Frontiers case, currently on appeal.
 It saw the Malaysian High Court rule that Malaysian mothers have the right to pass on Malaysian citizenship to any children born overseas.
-The Court of Appeals will render its judgement on the government's appeal on June 22.
+The Court of Appeals will render their judgement on June 22.

-According to Talent Corporation Malaysia Bhd (TalentCorp), a national agency under the Human Resources Ministry tasked with luring Malaysian professionals back to the country, women were only 23% of the 5,774 Malaysians who have taken advantage of the Returning Experts Programme from 2011 to 2020.
+According to Talent Corporation Malaysia Berhad (TalentCorp), a national agency under the Ministry of Human Resources tasked with luring Malaysian professionals back, women are only 23 per cent of the 5,774 Malaysians who have taken advantage of the Returning Experts Programme from 2011 to 2020.
 Some of the incentives offered to Malaysians returning home include tax breaks and permanent residency (PR) status for spouses and children, pending approval by the Immigration Department.

-Noraida pointed out that PR status was not much of a draw, considering children of Malaysian men would be Malaysians and their foreign spouses were eligible to apply for citizenship after a few years.
+Noraida pointed out PR status was not much of a draw, considering children of Malaysian men would be Malaysians and their foreign spouses are eligible to apply for citizenship after a few years.

 "The option is not the same for male spouses compared to female spouses.
 They have to go through different processes to be able to have some kind of nationality or permanent residency in Malaysia.
-So yes, there is discrimination in that sense," she said, adding that women also faced problems acquiring PRs for their children.
+So yes, there is discrimination in that sense," she said, adding women also faced problems acquiring PRs for their children.